 - Slim size and lighter

-- Best for reading and streaming music and movies
+- Best for reading, streaming music, and movies

 - Longer battery life, up to 12 hours